 The patient was transported to the operating room and received a thoracic epidural nerve block from the anesthesiologist.
 He was placed in the supine position.
 Following induction, a Foley catheter was inserted without complications.
 Following induction, the patient was positioned in the right lateral decubitus position and the surgical team ensured the axillary roll and upper arm were properly placed and secured and all pressure points were padded.
-After the patient was safely secured to the OR table at the ribs were outlined with a marking pen and the incision was carried from the tip of the 11th rib down to the lateral side of the rectus abdominis muscle toward the umbilicus.5
+After the patient was safely secured to the OR table at the shoulders, hip and upper thigh, the table was lifted so as to open up the left flank for the incision.5 ribs were outlined with a marking pen and the incision was carried from the tip of the 11th rib down to the lateral side of the rectus abdominis muscle toward the umbilicus.

-This particular procedure is considered a nephron-sparing surgery, or NSS, as opposed to a radical nephrectomy, which is a more aggressive approach that involves the complete surgical removal of a grossly malignant and metastatic kidney(s).2
+This particular procedure is considered a nephron-sparing surgery, or NSS, as opposed to a radical nephrectomu, which is a more aggressive approach that involves the complete surgical removal of a grossly malignant and metastatic kidney(s).